MainTrain 2017 Content Preview

 Whether you are starting from square one or looking to improve your current strategy, creating or improving a maintenance system can be a large undertaking that many asset managers struggle to get right.
 Without a solid maintenance structure in place, everything falls apart and it becomes very challenging to capture accurate information, plan maintenance activities, determine spare parts/resource levels, and actively manage costs.
 The good news is it’s never too late to improve.
 No matter what stage you’re at, this workshop will teach you how to establish a solid foundation for your maintenance system and apply best practices that have been derived from 20 years of experience across multiple industries and operations at all reliability maturity levels.
 We’ll examine how to properly establish a maintenance system with reliability in mind so you can create an environment that allows for continuous improvement and positive growth in your asset performance.

-Vibration monitoring is at the heart of CBM (Condition Based Maintenance), and leading companies that have embraced the technology are reaping substantial rewards in terms of machinery uptime, reduced maintenance costs, and uninterrupted production.
-These same companies employ skilled vibration analysts on-site who are providing valuable machine condition information, and while the practice and terminology of vibration measurement is an integral part of their vocabulary, it often seems quite foreign to supervisory staff!
-Certainly management have committed the necessary resources to ensure the success of the program, but a better understanding of “what is going on” in the department will lead to even greater “victories” in the future.
+Vibration monitoring is at the heart of Condition Based Maintenance (CBM), and companies that have embraced this technology are reaping substantial rewards in terms of machinery uptime, reduced maintenance costs, and uninterrupted production.
+These same companies employ skilled vibration analysts on-site who provide valuable machine condition information.
+While the practice and terminology of vibration measurement is an integral part of analysts’ vocabulary, it often seems quite foreign to supervisory staff!
+Therefore, a better understanding of “what is going on” in the department will ensure the success of the program and lead to even greater “victories” in the future.